MRH Research Collective holds marathon to assist 5000 vulnerable pregnant women on safe delivery – The Sun Nigeria

 “This campaign is one to actually let people know so that people can be aware and people can be more helpful to pregnant women and let pregnant women know that they should go to hospital to deliver.
 We are sensitising pregnant women on why they shouldn’t stay at home when they are pregnant and also shouldn’t go to somebody that is not skilled.
 This is because it is those giving birth under people that are not skilled that are mostly affected.
 So a lot of women would deliver normally without a problem, but the ones that would have a problem, there is no way you can know.
 If a woman suddenly delivers at “Aunty Nurse’s place” or “Alagbo’s place” and she starts bleeding, there is nothing you can do, you know unlike a hospital where you know what we can do.

-“We have begun registering pregnant women for this program and already, we registered 300 even before the beginning of this campaign, and we are going on.
+“We have begun registering pregnant women for this programme and already, we registered 300 even before the beginning of this campaign, and we are going on.

 We’ve employed community health workers to help register them, follow them up, ensure they deliver and follow them up after delivery so that they can be safe and so that their children can be safe too.